 It’s gonna be hollow and you can see the paper that was used to make it.
 Remember doing that when we were kids?!
 How fun!!!
 It’s still done that way!
 See….crafting doesn’t ever really change 🙂

 Once all of your succulents are in place, you’re likely going to have some foam showing.
-You can buy fake moss from any craft store – use that to fill in the bare spots.
+You can buy some fake moss and bark from any craft store and use that to fill in the bare spots.
 I just applied it with hot glue.